thomasoniii/kbase-ui-plugin-demo-vis-widget/README.md

 Adding the plugin to the bower config file will ensure that it will be installed into the kbase-ui.
 Bower can install a package directly from a github repo, and in fact has a special short-hand format for doing so.
 Although in the future we will utilize the bower central catalog to take full advantage of semantic versioning and simplified configuration, for now we are installing directly from github.

-Within the kbase-ui repo, locate this file ```demo/kbase-ui/bower.json```.
+Within the kbase-ui repo, locate the bower configuration file ```bower.json```.
 In the dependencies section, place this line:

 > ```
 "kbase-ui-plugin-demo-vis-widget": "eapearson/kbase-ui-plugin-demo-vis-widget#master",